On ordered Ramsey numbers of bounded-degree graphs: Introduction

-Recently, an analogue of Ramsey numbers for general ordered graphs has been introduced~\cite{bckk13,cfls14} (see also Section~3.7 in~\cite{cfs15}).
-A $\emph{coloring}$ of an ordered graph $\cG=(G,\prec)$ is a coloring of $G$.
-The \emph{ordered Ramsey number} $\OR(\cG)$ of $\cG$ is the minimum integer $N$ such that every coloring of $\cK_N$ contains a monochromatic ordered subgraph that is isomorphic to $\cG$.
+Recently, an analogue of Ramsey numbers for general ordered graphs has been introduced~\cite{bckk13,bckk15,cfls14} (see also Section~3.7 in~\cite{cfs15}).
+The \emph{ordered Ramsey number} $\OR(\cG)$ of $\cG$ is the minimum integer $N$ such that every $2$-coloring of the edges of~$\cK_N$ contains a monochromatic ordered subgraph that is isomorphic to $\cG$.
+In this paper, we use the shorter term $\emph{coloring}$ of an ordered graph $\cG=(G,\prec)$ to denote a $2$-coloring of the edges of $G$.